jarrettfuller/jarrettfuller.github.io/_posts/2017-9-4-windsor.md

 ---
 layout: text
-title: Windsor—An Ode to a Forgotten Typeface
+title: "Windsor: An Ode to a Forgotten Typeface"
 tags: Essay
 publish: September 2017
 year: 2017